Adiiiicodes/electron-portfolio/README.md

 # 🚀 My First Electron.js Project — Learning Playground

-> NOTE: This is my first Electron.js project — built purely for learning and out of a post-exam boredom curiosity.
+> NOTE: This is my first Electron.js project — built purely for learning and out of a ensem-exam boredom curiosity.
 It's not intended for contributions; it's a fun exploration of how web skills can build desktop apps. 🧠✨

 ---